Do you know there are foods you can give to toddlers with diarrhea? Yes, these foods have been confirm to help stop diarrhea fast.

 Applesauce can help control diarrhea in toddlers older than six months old.
 The puree is helpful to grown-ups also.

 Boiled potatoes are good foods to give to toddlers with diarrhea.
 Food substances that have starch can provide sustenance to your children. mashed potatoes seasoned with cumin seeds reduces gas and also helps to stop diarrhea.

 Yogurt with probiotics may likewise be a decent option for healthy baby stomachs.

 7# Breastmilk for +0 months’ old

 In the event where your breast-feeding infant makes a mess in his pants or diapers, keep breastfeeding him/her.
-Mother’s breast-milk will help keep your toddler hydrated and furthermore tackle his troubled bowels.
+Mother’s breast-milk will help keep baby hydrated and continue to tackle his troubled bowels.